 The Farm Place purchased 10 acres on SR 9 north of LaGrange, and has built a 3,500-square-foot multi-story residence that has been leased to a licensed foster family.
-The facility will serve not only as a temporary home for children, but also as a meeting place for supervised visitation.
+The first year the home was in use, nearly 20 children passed through its doors.

 An auction and dinner in August 2019 raised over $50,000 to build a barn with office space on the property where supervised visits will take place, board meetings will be held, and a variety of animals will be housed.
 As needs require, a multi-purpose building may be built in the future as the last of the buildings proposed for The Farm.